Medications That Can Increase the Risk of Dementia: Anticholinergics

 Medical conditions include a wide variety of common issues like overactive bladder, sleep issues, coughs, colds, allergies, behavior issues, mood disorders, chronic obstructive pulmonary disease (COPD), and Parkinson’s disease.

-This list might not include every single condition or medication, but it’s a good start to finding out if any of your older adult’s medications are anticholinergics.
+This list might not include every condition or medication, but it’s a good start for finding out whether any of your older adults’ medications are anticholinergics.

 Use this list to have an informed conversation with your older adult’s doctor about the risks and benefits of taking that medication.